Homomorphism complexes, reconfiguration, and homotopy for directed graphs: Homotopy of directed graphs

 To motivate our definitions we recall some analogous constructions for undirected graphs discussed in \cite{DocHom}.
-Here two graph homomorphisms $f,g:G \rightarrow H$ are \defi{$\times$-homotopic} if there exists a path from $f$ to $g$ in the (undirected) Hom complex $\oldHom(G,H)$, or equivalently a path along looped vertices in the graph $H^G$.
-In \cite{DocHom} this was seen to be equivalent to existence of a graph homomorphism (or \emph{homotopy}) $F: G \times I_n \rightarrow H$ with the property that $F(x,0) = f(x)$ and $F(x,n) = g(x)$.
-Here $I_n$ is a looped path of length $n$.
+Here two graph homomorphisms $f,g:G \rightarrow H$ are \defi{$\times$-homotopic} if there exists a path from $f$ to $g$ in the (undirected) homomorphism complex $\oldHom(G,H)$, or equivalently a path along looped vertices in the graph $H^G$.
+In \cite{DocHom} this was seen to be equivalent to existence of a graph homomorphism (or \emph{homotopy}) $F: G \times \overleftrightarrow{I}_n \rightarrow H$ with the property that $F(x,0) = f(x)$ and $F(x,n) = g(x)$.
+Here $\overleftrightarrow{I}_n$ is a looped path of length $n$ (which we will also think of as a digraph, see below).
 The $\times$ notation is used to emphasize that the underlying product involved in the internal hom $H^G$ is the \emph{categorical} product.
 This distinguishes the construction from other approaches (for instance \cite{BBDL}) where the \emph{cartesian} product was used.

-We next explore these constructions for directed graphs.
-In this context there are a number of ways one may wish to define the notion of homotopy, based on paths in various parametrization spaces and different notions of the interval object $I_n$ for directed graphs.
+We next explore these constructions for digraphs.
+In this context there are a number of ways one may wish to define the notion of homotopy, based on paths in various parametrization spaces and different notions of the interval object $I_n$ for digraphs.
 For our first notion of homotopy we consider (usual, topological) paths in the homomorphism complex.

-\begin{defn} Suppose $f,g:G \rightarrow H$ are homomorphisms of directed graphs.
+\begin{defn} Suppose $f,g:G \rightarrow H$ are homomorphisms of digraphs.
 We will say that $f$ and $g$ are \defi{bihomotopic}, denoted $f \bhom g$, if there exists a path from $f$ to $g$ in the complex $\Hom(G,H)$. \end{defn}